Chaitanyaatsitramix/DSA/Trie_Search_Insert_Algorithm/README.md

 # Trie (Prefix Tree) Algorithm

-A Trie is a tree-based data structure that provides efficient storage and retrieval of strings.
-It is particularly useful for implementing dictionaries, auto-complete systems, and prefix-based searches.
+A Trie, also called a prefix tree, is an efficient tree-like data structure for storing and retrieving strings.
+It excels at tasks involving prefix-based operations like autocomplete, spell checking, and IP routing.

 ## Overview

-The Trie structure organizes characters in a way that allows for quick prefix-based operations.
-Each node in the tree represents a character, and paths from root to leaf represent complete words.
+The Trie structure provides fast lookups and prefix-based operations by storing characters of strings in nodes, where each path from root to a marked node represents a word in the set.

 ### Time Complexity
 - Insert: O(m) where m is the length of the word
 - Search: O(m) where m is the length of the word
-- Prefix Search: O(p + n) where p is prefix length and n is number of child words
+- Prefix Search: O(p) where p is the length of the prefix

-### Space Complexity
-- O(ALPHABET_SIZE * m * n) where m is average word length and n is number of words
+- Space: O(ALPHABET_SIZE * m * n) where n is number of words

 ## Implementation Components

 1. **Node Structure**
-   - Character storage
+   - Character map for children
-   - Child pointers
-   - Word completion marker
+   - End of word marker
+   - Optional value storage
    - Prefix count tracking

 2. **Core Operations**
    - Insert word
    - Search word
    - Prefix search
-   - Word deletion
+   - Delete word

-3. **Helper Functions**
+3. **Advanced Features**
-   - Node creation
+   - Value association
-   - Path traversal
+   - Prefix counting
-   - Word collection
+   - Word enumeration
-   - Count tracking
+   - Dynamic updates

 ## Usage Examples